carloshuertag/Digizarra/README.md

 # Digizarra
-Notes app for elementary school, whiteboard and notebook"
+Notes web app for elementary school, whiteboard and notebook"